New Missouri River entertainment district includes areas for marijuana consumption - NewsBreak

 KANSAS CITY, Mo. — One day after Missouri approved recreational marijuana , developers are already rolling out ambitious plans to create a new entertainment district that allows people to consume marijuana.

-It’s called the Smokey River Entertainment District and the plan is for it to be built in the small village of River Bend, Missouri along the Missouri River, north of Independence.When can you buy recreational marijuana in Missouri?
+It’s called the Smokey River Entertainment District and the plan is for it to be built in the small village of River Bend, Missouri along the Missouri River, north of Independence.Kansas police officer indicted in rape case makes first appearance

 “You go to any music venue throughout the United States, cannabis has been a part of it whether you know it or not, whether it was legal or illegal,” said Besa Hospitality Group VP of Operations Marketing Joey Pintozzi.